 In one sense, we can’t help practicing the present.
 We have no other temporal framework within which to live.
 Time travel is only the stuff of science fiction.
 We may remember the past, but we cannot return to it.
 We may place our hope in the future or dread its approach, but we cannot suddenly transport ourselves there.
 The truth is that the present is the only context available to us for living out our lives.
 So we may as well learn how to practice the present.

-John’s latest book Practicing the Present: The Neglected Art of Living in the Now: will be released by Moody Publishers in June and is now available for pre-order from Amazon.com.
+John’s book Practicing the Present: The Neglected Art of Living in the Now is available from Amazon.com.
 Order your copy today.